alexcarriero/class_imbalance_project/README.md

 	 - High performance computing is highly recommended, as the simulation is incredibly computationally intensive.
 	 - The entire simulation run on a personal device would take approximately 1 calendar year to run.

      b.
 Our simulation requires the file "set.RData".
-To regenerate this file, run all code in the file: simulation_code > own_device > data-generating-mechanism > dgm.Rmd
+To regenerate this file, run all code in the R Markdown file: simulation_code > own_device > data-generating-mechanism > dgm.Rmd

      c.
 Our simulation requires the file "seedfarm.RData".
 To regenerate this file, run all code in the R script: